harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ### Target specific container

-It defines the name of the target container subject to chaos.
-You can tune it using the `TARGET_CONTAINER` environment variable.
+It specifies the name of the target container subject to chaos.
+Tune it by using the `TARGET_CONTAINER` environment variable.
 If `TARGET_CONTAINER` is set to `empty`, it uses the first container of the target pod.

 Use the following example to tune it: